First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate

-The setup at the experimental focal plane, shown in Figs.~\ref{kahl:fig1} \& \ref{kahl:fig2}, consisted of two beamline monitors, an active target system (see below), and an array of silicon strip detectors (SSDs).
-The beamline monitors were parallel plate avalanche counters (PPACs, enumerated `a' and `b', respectively) \cite{2001NIMPA.470..562K}, which served to track the beam ions event-by-event.
-Each SSD was 0.5~mm thick and had an active area of $91 \times 91$~mm$^{2}$, 8 strips on one side, and a single pad on the reverse.
-A scattering chamber filled with about $\frac{1}{4}$ atm 90\% He + 10\% CO$_{2}$ gas mixture housed both the active target system and the SSDs.\footnote{Gas mixture percentages are quoted by volume.} The He + CO$_{2}$ gas pressure was monitored continuously throughout the scattering measurement and managed by a dedicated system; we set the gas flow controller to circulate fresh gas into the chamber at 20 standard liters per minute with the evacuation rate regulated to keep a constant gas pressure of $194.2\pm0.5$~Torr during the entire measurement.
-The gas-filled chamber was sealed off from the beamline vacuum with a 7.4 $\mu$m Kapton foil; the entrance window was 40~mm in diameter.
+During the RIB production, the efficiency of each PPAC was determined to be quite high ($>\!\!99$\%) considering the number of events recorded by each detector; however, at the start of the scattering measurement PPACb was damaged by several discharges, and its efficiency became somewhat lower ($\sim90$\%) for most of the experiment.
+Each SSD was 0.5~mm thick and had an active area of $91 \times 91$~mm$^{2}$, eight strips on one side, and a single pad on the reverse.
+A scattering chamber filled with about $\frac{1}{4}$ atm 90\% $^{\rm nat}$He + 10\% CO$_{2}$ gas mixture housed both the active target system and the SSDs.\footnote{Gas mixture percentages are quoted by volume.} The He + CO$_{2}$ gas pressure was monitored continuously throughout the scattering measurement and managed by a dedicated system; we set the gas flow controller to circulate fresh gas into the chamber at 20 standard liters per minute with the evacuation rate regulated to keep a constant gas pressure of $194.2\pm0.5$~Torr during the entire measurement.
+The gas-filled chamber was sealed off from the beamline vacuum with a 7.4-$\mu$m Kapton foil; the entrance window was 40~mm in diameter.